Mission Statements – Our Dirty Little Secret

 They are typically misunderstood, impractical, and poorly facilitated.
 Nobody remembers them except those that have the misfortune of having them mounted on a plaque in their lobby.
 And frankly, even then they don’t remember it.

 So what do we do when someone comes to our firm and says they need a Mission Statement?
-We sell them a brand promise, brand positioning and brand personality instead.
+We make sure they understand that a mission statement is not a marketing tool.
+A quality mission statement is a part of a business strategy – not a brand strategy.
+Usually these folks realize that what will really help them improve their business is a better brand promise, brand positioning and brand personality.

 Brand promise, brand position, brand personality